Hongske/subeta/custom-css/Modernised/README.md

 ## ⭐ Changelog

+- <strong>2024/03/30</strong>
+  - Emphasised links in Vault » Currency Storage
+  - Restyled Shared Outfits in Forums • [📷 screenshot desktop](screenshots/pages/interact__forums__shared_outfits--desktop.png) • [📷 screenshot mobile](screenshots/pages/interact__forums__shared_outfits--mobile.png)

+<br>
+<details>
+<summary>📅 2024 March</summary>

 - <strong>2024/03/21</strong>
   - Added option `--display-inventory-sendfriend-mobile` to hide the "Send to a Friend" link on an item's detail page in the inventory, but **only on mobile**
   - Added birthday-icon in front of usernames
   - Fixed notification for getting an achievement in the Sticker Album

-<br>
-<details>
-<summary>📅 2024 March</summary>

 - <strong>2024/03/19</strong>
   - Added option `--display-inventory-sendfriend` to hide the "Send to a Friend" link on an item's detail page in the inventory
 - <strong>2024/03/18</strong>